In August 2019, we will welcome Agustinus Wibowo from Indonesia, with support from the National Book Committee of Indonesia.

 Author of the bestselling Thora Gudmundsdottir crime series and several stand-alone thrillers, Yrsa Sigurdardottir was born in Reykjavik, Iceland, in 1963 and works as a civil engineer.
 Her work stands ‘comparison with the finest contemporary crime writing anywhere in the world’ according to the Times Literary Supplement and has been translated into more than 30 languages.

-In October 2019, we will be joined by the novelist and journalist Bregje Hofstede, with support from the Dutch Foundation for Literature.
+In October 2019, we will be joined by two Dutch writers, Bregje Hofstede and Eva Meijer, with support from the Dutch Foundation for Literature.

 Bregje will be working on her new novel – working title De oplossing van Hadewych (The Hadewych Solution).
 Dragon Hall will be the ideal location, as the Middle Ages feature large in the novel while Norwich is the most complete mediaeval English town to have survived and has more mediaeval churches than any other European city north of the Alps.